Why You May Want to Stop Saving for Retirement Sooner Than You Think

 2. Saving too much can stop you from living

 Saving can be intoxicating.
 Watching the balance grow and compound can make you want to save more.
-It could also cause you to think twice before you spend, if it means you can funnel more money into your retirement savings account or draw down less when you are in retirement.
+It could also make you think twice before you spend, if it means you can funnel more money into your retirement savings account or draw down less in retirement.

 But continuing to save could be harmful if it means you miss out on life.
 “If you saved enough to sustain your lifestyle in retirement, then you have the opportunity to spend,” said Chelse Stevens, vice president & financial consultant at Fidelity Investments.
-Think of it as more of a permission to spend if you are still reluctant.
+Think of it more as permission to spend if you are still reluctant.

 What you can do